carmelosammarco/tool4NC/README.md

  If gdal is correctly configured it will display its usage instructions.

-4) Install the others Python wheels modules, previously downloaded (gdal excluted), and following the list order(top to bottom):
+4) Install the others Python wheels modules, previously downloaded (gdal excluded), and following the list order (from the top to the bottom):

 - click
 - cligj